EBIvariation/vcf-validator/README.md

 ### From conda

-from [v0.9.6](https://github.com/EBIvariation/vcf-validator/releases/tag/v0.9.6), You can install vcf-validator via conda using
+Starting from [v0.9.6](https://github.com/EBIvariation/vcf-validator/releases/tag/v0.9.6), you can install vcf-validator via conda using

 ```
 conda install -c bioconda vcf-validator